 Our first question was, “Why not the Apple watch?”
 Yeah, a $300 delicate phone watch that was designed for adults wasn’t going to happen.
 I could just imagine my 6 and 9 year old boys breaking that watch in 0.62 seconds.
 We had to find one that was designed with kids in mind so that it was durable and had kid-friendly features.

-We settled on the Verizon GizmoPal2 that is made by LG and we couldn’t be happier.
+We settled on the Verizon GizmoPal2 which is a Verizon kids phone watch that is made by LG and we couldn’t be happier.
+The LG gizmo watch is amazing!
 Okay, maybe we could be happier because there are still things we would change, but it’s pretty good for now.
-We actually switched our cell phone service from AT&T over to Verizon just to get the GizmoPal2 watches.
+We actually switched our cell phone service from AT&T over to Verizon just to get the gizmo watch for kids.
 Sorry, AT&T, but your Filip watch just isn’t durable enough yet.